evanbergeron/lockfree-bdd/index.md

 Our initial unique table used separate chaining with linked lists in each bucket.
 After decided that we wanted to focus on memory locality, we switched a linear-probing, open-addressing scheme.

 In a parallel context, this hash table must be able to be read and written to concurrently.
-Our final implementation is heavily based on [11].
+Our final implementation is lockfree, heavily based on [11].

 ### Node Managers